BSCS-32E1-Kings-Group/Midterm_Assignment1_Login/README.md

 - Login attempts are limited to 3 consecutive failures.
 After exceeding the limit, users are prompted with a message indicating the remaining attempts and suggesting re-registration.
 - Informative error messages are displayed for invalid username or password, indicating the number of attempts remaining.

+### Security
+- Password Hashing and validation are implemented using a secure algorithm.
+- The system enforces complexity requirements for pssword to enhance security.